schemar/dotfiles/README.md

-# dotfiles
+# Dotfiles

-dotfiles for Linux, WSL, and macOS.

-An opinionated default setup for working on the command line.
-Supports Fedora, Ubuntu 20,04+, Ubuntu WSL, and macOS.

-Also supports a desktop install with Fedora KDE spin (using i3 as window manager).
+This repository contains configurations for:

+* Terminal in Linux (Ubuntu and Fedora), WSL (Ubuntu), and macOS
+* Plasma with i3 on Fedora KDE

 ## Installation